Jujuy Province: History

 The Gobernador Horacio Guzmán International Airport has operated since 1967.

 Indigenous people

-The Colla people are indigenous people who have been living in Jujuy for centuries, practising subsistent living, farming with llamas and goats.
+The Colla people are indigenous people who have been living in Jujuy for centuries, practicing subsistence living, farming with llamas and goats.
 A group of small producers from Suqueños have been fighting in defense of Pachamama and their rights as members of Atacama people.
 Thirty-three villages have united to oppose the lithium extraction as it requires much water which the region has very little of.
 As of 2019, at a single salt lake 10 billion liters of water were being pumped up from 450 meter depth into solar ponds.
-They also claim that lithium operations have contaminated the air with residuals of chemicals used to extract lithium like lye, hydrated sodium carbonate and others.
+They also claim that lithium operations have contaminated the air with residuals of chemicals used to extract lithium, such as lye, hydrated sodium carbonate and others.
 The dust irritates the eyes of llamas and can cause blindness.

 Economy

 Jujuy's economy is moderately underdeveloped, yet very diversified.
 Its 2006 economy was an estimated US$2.998 billion, or, US$4,899 per capita (over 40% below the national average).